-In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting investments.
-In addition the to foregoing risks, certain "special REITs/property-related purpose" companies in which a Fund may invest may have their assets in specific real sectors, hotel property such as REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.
+In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs protecting associated with its In addition investments. to the foregoing risks, certain "special REITs/property-related purpose" companies in which a Fund may invest may have their assets in specific real sectors, property such as hotel REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.